 via Twitter

-Once a replacement for David Beckham in 2008, Ronaldo went on to become one of the greatest footballers of all-time.
-He won his first at the age of 23 after an astonishing 2007-08 season with the Red Devils which saw the club win a treble of trophies including the Champions League, the Premier League title, and the FA Cup.
+Once a replacement for in 2008, Ronaldo went on to become one of the greatest footballers of all-time.
+He won his first Ballon d’Or at the age of 23 after an astonishing 2007-08 season with the Red Devils which saw the club win a treble of trophies including the Champions League, the Premier League title, and the FA Cup.
 Ronaldo left for Real Madrid the following season for a record transfer of £80 million.

 How Liverpool missed out on the chance to sign Cristiano Ronaldo